 Please note that in BC not all persons who call themselves social workers are required to register with the College.
 To determine if a person is registered, please check the online registry by clicking the Find a social worker button.
 The College cannot investigate complaints about persons exempt from registration.

 Anyone may make a complaint about a registered social worker.
 This may be a client, colleague, or an employer.
 In some circumstances, colleagues and employers have a duty to report to the college.
 Persons wishing to make a complaint may call the College office to speak with someone before submitting information.
 College staff may be able to provide information which will help address concerns related to a social workers conduct.
+For questions regarding the complaints process, please call the College at 604-737-4916 and ask for the staff person who deals with complaints.

 A complaint must be in writing and must be sent to the Registrar of the College.
 As complaints often contain personal and private information, it is strongly recommended that complaints not be sent by email.
 The letter of complaint should include sufficient information to explain the concerns about the social worker and what happened in the situation.
 The College will often require copies of other documentation or information that will help in understanding the events that lead to the concerns.
 This may include court records or decisions.
 In some cases an investigator may be hired to conduct interviews with persons involved.